migstt/dockerfiles/README.md

 ## Overview
 This repository is for learning and experimenting with docker.
-it will serve as a collection of dockerfiles for different use cases.
-currently it contains dockerfiles for php/laravel, mysql, and nextjs
+It will serve as a collection of dockerfiles for different use cases.
+Currently it contains dockerfiles for php/laravel, mysql, and nextjs

 ## Files